 To say the holidays can be stressful is an understatement.
-Between baking, shopping for gifts and prepping for parties, things can get pretty hectic.
-Add some inevitable family drama and the season can quickly become more manic than merry.
+Add some inevitable family drama, and of course, a pandemic, and the season can quickly become more manic than merry.

 “When we’re super-busy, we really need to think about doubling up on practice rather than skipping it,” says Cameron.
 And if you’re new to mindfulness and meditation, you’ve actually picked the perfect time to get started.
 “A mindfulness and meditation practice helps put us in the present moment so that we can experience the holidays rather than just survive them,” she says.

 Here are three ways that mindfulness can help you through the holidays and into 2021.

 (Related: 14 Ways to Celebrate the Holidays at Home)

 As we all know, the holidays can be an emotional roller coaster.
 For many people, the season is marked by some of the highest highs and the lowest lows.
 It’s a time for reflection on the past and big dreams for the future, and both can cause a lot of anxiety, fear and sadness.
 Mindfulness and meditation can help with all the ups and the downs.
 “One of the things these practices can help with is emotional regulation,” says Cameron.
 This relates to an overall feeling about the season, and it can get you through some of those sticky situations, too.
 Whether it’s a super tense Zoom dinner starring feuding relatives or an awkward phone conversation with an inebriated aunt, a little built-in chill goes a long way.
 “You learn to find that pause between stimulus and reaction,” she says.
 It’s the ability to step back, reflect and respond as your best self, she says.
 “And in family dynamics,” says Cameron, “that’s key.”

 2. Let go of unrealistic expectations